Last updated: November 18, 2025

 • Step 1: Find the “Indicators” button.
 You can find it located in the main toolbar at the top of the screen.

 • Step 2: Search for an indicator.
 A window will pop up.
-You can search for built-in classics like “Moving Average Exponential” or “RSI.”
+Search for built-in classics like “Moving Average Exponential” or “RSI.”
 For custom tools made by the community, browse the “Community Scripts” tab.

 • Step 3: Click to add.
-Just select your desired indicator from the list, and it will be applied to your chart immediately.
+Just select the desired indicator from the list, and it will be applied to the chart immediately.

 Our tip: Once you have a setup you like (e.g., a 50 EMA and an RSI), save it as a “Chart Layout.”
-This lets you load your favorite toolset onto any chart with a single click, saving you a ton of time.
+This lets you load the favorite toolset onto any chart with a single click.

 6.2.
 For MetaTrader 4 (MT4) users